enormandeau/space_is_money/README.md

 You can add an alias `sp='du -sch * | sort -h` in your `~/.bashrc` file.

-## Finding problematic files and folder
+## Finding problematic files and folders with ncdu
 **ncdu** is a useful program to manage disk space usage on \*NIX systems.
 You can use it to find what folder take the most space or contains the highest number of files.
 When using **ncdu**, you can navigate folders in